“He who knows others is wise; he who knows himself is enlightened.” – Lao Tzu

 It is a non-directive form of talk therapy, meaning it allows the client to lead the conversation and does not attempt to steer the client in any way.
 Its approach rests on one vital quality: unconditional positive regard.
 This means that the therapist refrains from judging the client for any reason, providing a source of complete acceptance and support (Cherry, 2017).

-- Empathetic Understanding: the client centered therapist must extend empathy to the client, both to form a positive therapuetic relationship and to act as a sort of mirror, reflecting the client’s thoughts and feelings back to him or her; this will allow the client to better understand him- or herself.
+- Empathetic Understanding: the client-centered therapist must extend empathy to the client, both to form a positive therapeutic relationship and to act as a sort of mirror, reflecting the client’s thoughts and feelings back to him or her; this will allow the client to better understand him- or herself.

 These new-and-improved therapies are known as “humanistic” therapies, and while many psychologists contributed to the movement, Carl Rogers spearheaded the evolution of therapy with his unique approach.